BobKerns/BobKerns.github.io/pages/ukraine.md

 I'm not going to dive into imperialism here.
 For our purpose here, I mean it broadly.
 Land grabs are the most blatant example.

 And yes, I am deeply aware of the United States' history of imperialism.
 I could rant about the Dulles brothers all day long, but the United States itself is the result of a long series of land grabs.
-The overthrow of the Hawaian monarchy, engineered by the Dulles brothers' grandfather, John Foster, or the territories we acquired via the Spanish American War, are the last, depending on how we count.
+The overthrow of the Hawaiian monarchy, engineered by the Dulles brothers' grandfather, John Foster, or the territories we acquired via the Spanish American War, are the last, depending on how we count.

 To oppose war, you have to oppose imperialism, whether at home or abroad.